MongoDB (NASDAQ:MDB) Issues FY 2026 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Free Report) issued an update on its FY 2026 earnings guidance on Tuesday morning.
+MongoDB (NASDAQ:MDB – Get Free Report) updated its FY 2026 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 3.640-3.730 for the period, compared to the consensus earnings per share estimate of 3.100.
 The company issued revenue guidance of $2.3 billion-$2.4 billion, compared to the consensus revenue estimate of $2.3 billion.
 MongoDB also updated its Q3 2026 guidance to 0.760-0.790 EPS.

-In other news, CEO Dev Ittycheria sold 25,005 shares of the firm’s stock in a transaction dated Thursday, June 5th.
-The shares were sold at an average price of $234.00, for a total transaction of $5,851,170.00.
-Following the completion of the transaction, the chief executive officer owned 256,974 shares in the company, valued at approximately $60,131,916.
-This trade represents a 8.87% decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Dwight A. Merriman sold 2,000 shares of the company’s stock in a transaction dated Thursday, June 5th.
+In other MongoDB news, Director Dwight A. Merriman sold 2,000 shares of the stock in a transaction dated Thursday, June 5th.
 The shares were sold at an average price of $234.00, for a total transaction of $468,000.00.
-Following the sale, the director directly owned 1,107,006 shares of the company’s stock, valued at $259,039,404.
-This represents a 0.18% decrease in their ownership of the stock.
+Following the completion of the transaction, the director owned 1,107,006 shares of the company’s stock, valued at $259,039,404.
+This trade represents a 0.18% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Hope F. Cochran sold 1,174 shares of the stock in a transaction dated Tuesday, June 17th.
+The stock was sold at an average price of $201.08, for a total transaction of $236,067.92.
+Following the transaction, the director directly owned 21,096 shares of the company’s stock, valued at approximately $4,241,983.68.
+This trade represents a 5.27% decrease in their position.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 51,416 shares of company stock worth $11,936,656.
-Corporate insiders own 3.10% of the company’s stock.
+Insiders have sold 51,416 shares of company stock valued at $11,936,656 over the last ninety days.
+Company insiders own 3.10% of the company’s stock.

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.